-In a previous post we looked at Non-Toxic Popsicle Molds for Homemade Popsicles.
+In a previous post we looked at non-toxic popsicle molds.
 Then I got an email question about popsicle molds, asking if homemade molds might not be more eco-friendly than non-toxic popsicle molds you buy.

 Maybe… in terms of reuse but there’s a big BUT involved here.

 Homemade popsicle holders may be good because you get to reuse stuff you already have on hand, thus saving you money and saving the resources it takes to make new popsicle molds and ship them to you.

 What about the sticks?
 That’s my issue with homemade molds.
 Yeah one popsicle stick may not be very large, but imagine an entire summer of sticks stacked up.
 How many homemade popsicles does you child eat in the summer – how about all year round?
 My son can eat three + ice pops a day in the summer and he normally eats one a day even in cooler weather.
 Got more than one kid?
 That’s a lot of sticks; we’re talking 500+ for one child.
 What if every child on your block had 500 sticks.
 Can you see that pile of wood?!
 Wooden sticks aren’t very reusable either.
 You can wash and reuse but in my experience most kids chew them.

 Many homemade items you might use for homemade popsicles are oddly shaped and not suitable for kiddos.
 You’ve got options like…

 - Paper cups – what the vast majority of homemade popsicle makers suggest.
 NOT eco-friendly.

 - Plastic cups – what many other people suggest but you have to make sure your plastic cups are BPA free.

 - I saw a super cute suggestion which involves mini aluminum baking cups (shown above) but again you’ve got those damn sticks to contend with.